How to Get Rid of Chipmunks

 A solution of water and cayenne or another hot pepper can function as a repellent for chipmunks, but must be reapplied frequently.
 Because tunnel entrances are difficult to spot, it is challenging to pinpoint where repellents will be most effective.
 Hidden entrances and the complexity of burrows also make fumigation of tunnels impractical.

 In most situations, trapping is the most effective defense against a growing or invasive chipmunk population.
-A trap baited with nuts, cereals, peanut butter or cereal placed along fences, shrubs or in places where chipmunks have been previously spotted have a high success rate.
-Glue traps or conventional rat traps are functional when trapping chipmunks.
-No-kill traps are also widely available.
-Trapped chipmunks should be relocated several miles from their home site and away from other property where they may be a nuisance.
+A trap baited with nuts, cereals or peanut butter placed along fences, shrubs or in places where chipmunks have been previously spotted have a high success rate.
+No-kill traps are widely available and are the most humane way to deal with chipmunk overpopulation.
+Trapped chipmunks should be relocated several miles from their home site and away from other property where they may become a nuisance.